davidcalikes/portfolio-project-one/README.md

     * The site will provide users links through which they can book tickets to see the band.

-    * The site will provide users with links to venue locations and the option to add gig dates to google calender.
+    * The site will provide users with links to venue locations and the option to add gig dates to Google calender.

     * The site will provide exclusive media content to all users such as embedded audio files, youtube videos and a photo gallery.